mini-coded/mini-Snake/README.md

 # mini-Snake
 Snake game written in Nim (comming soon, hehe)
-This is just to practice Nim because I'm new to programming
+This is just to practice Nim because I'm new to programming.